Up in Smoke: How Nicotine Affects Senior’s Life Insurance

 - Nicotine patches

-How do each of these affect your premiums?
+How does each of these affect your senior life insurance premiums?

 E-cigarettes and vaporizers